dreamking60/d3-start-to-finish-leanpub/manuscript/13 PRACTICAL Add Modules.md

 ![](https://learn.createwithdata.com/wp-content/uploads/2021/04/image-2.png)

-It’s worth checking that the layout function is now driving the visualization.
+It’s worth checking that the layout function is now driving the visualisation.

 In `layout.js` change: